-From the St. Francisville ferry to the Interstate bridge just west of New Orleans, the GRR crosses the Mississippi four times, threading along rough back roads past a series of fine antebellum plantation homes along what’s sometimes called Plantation Alley.
-The GRR also runs among a barrage of industrial giants whose toxic discharges have earned the region another sobriquet: Chemical Corridor.
+From the St. Francisville ferry to the interstate bridge just west of New Orleans, the GRR crosses the Mississippi four times, threading along rough back roads past a series of fine antebellum homes along what’s sometimes called Plantation Alley.
+The GRR also runs among a barrage of industrial giants, which have toxic discharges that have earned the region another sobriquet: Chemical Corridor.

-The Great River Road across Louisiana is not without its charms—a vividly painted church out in a field, or wrought iron gates framing exquisitely gnarled live oaks festooned with Spanish moss—but these are all too often overshadowed by the specter of a land being poisoned for profit.
-End of sermon.
+The Great River Road through Louisiana is not without its charms—a vividly painted church out in a field, or wrought-iron gates framing exquisitely gnarled live oaks festooned with Spanish moss—but these are often overshadowed by the specter of slavery and the present-day reality of a land being poisoned for profit.

 - Baton Rouge: Visit the Old State Capitol or brush up on local history at the Rural Life Museum